 Tooling is arguably one of the most important aspects of any production process.
 Each product requires different and often unique tooling based on preordained specifications.
-As this equipment is only often used for one off production, they are mostly discarded or stored after production has finished.
-With this arguably being a less environmentally friendly production process, as well as being costly and time consuming due to the used CNC machinery, manufacturers are always looking for more all-round efficient alternatives.
+As the equipment is often only in use for the one off production, users mostly discard or store them after production has finished.
+Therefore, this arguably a less environmentally friendly production process.
+Additionally, it is also costly and time consuming due to the used CNC machinery.
+Consequently, manufacturers are always looking for more all-round efficient alternatives.

 But for those who have integrated the tech into their manufacturing processes, it not only has simplified their work, but has demonstrated where traditional methods reach their limits.
 When new solutions must be found for design, construction and manufacturing, 3D printing enables a more design-driven process.
 Design will determine production, and not the other way around as seen in conventional production.

 3D printing’s immediate capabilities in improving processes and increasing efficiency in toolmaking are certainly hard to ignore.
 Whether it is a technology that will be implemented into manufacturing processes is yet to be seen and will differ from company to company.
-But it is safe to say that over the coming years, we will see a steady increase in 3D printed tooling.
+But it is safe to say that over the coming years, we will see a steady increase in 3D printed tools.

 For more information or to speak to one of our experts about your next project, call 01527 558 282 or fill out our contact form.